Dashboard Guide

 4. Click Create

-5. Copy the key immediately - you won't be able to see it again
+5. Copy the key immediately - you will not be able to see it again

 6. Store it securely in your environment variables